squidfunk/mkdocs-material/docs/setup/setting-up-a-blog.md

     ```

 Material for MkDocs will automatically add the [necessary metadata] to your site
 which will make the RSS feed discoverable by browsers and feed readers.

-Note
-that the [RSS plugin][rss] comes with several other configuration options.
-For further information, see the [documentation].
+The other configuration options of this extension are not officially supported
+by Material for MkDocs, which is why they may yield unexpected results.
+Use them
+at your own risk.

   [rss]: https://guts.github.io/mkdocs-rss-plugin/
   [categories]: ../plugins/blog.md#categories